coreruleset/documentation/content/7-known-issues/_index.md

   This bug is known to plague RHEL/Centos 7 below v7.4 or httpd v2.4.6 release 67 and Ubuntu 14.04 LTS users.
 (The original bug report can be found [here](https://bz.apache.org/bugzilla/show_bug.cgi?id=55910)).

-  It is advisable to upgrade an affected Apache version.
+  It is recommended to upgrade an affected Apache version.
 If upgrading is not possible, the CRS project provides a script in the `util/join-multiline-rules` directory which converts the rules into a format that works around the bug.
 This script must be re-run whenever the CRS rules are modified or updated.

 ## ModSecurity